VAID: Indexing View Designs in Visual Analytics System: Preliminary Study

-We conducted a workshop study with VA researchers to 1) understand whether reviewing state-of-the-art visual designs can help visualization researchers in design inspiration and 2) obtain the requirements for understanding and retrieving VA designs.
+We conducted a workshop study with VA designers to 1) understand whether reviewing state-of-the-art visual designs can help visualization designers in design inspiration and 2) obtain the requirements for understanding and indexing VA view designs.